zabbix/zabbix/templates/app/nginx_agent/README.md

 Reading: 6 Writing: 179 Waiting: 106
 ```

-Note that this template doesn't support HTTPS and redirects (limitations of web.page.get).
+Note that this template doesn't support HTTPS and redirects (limitations of `web.page.get`).

-It also uses Zabbix agent to collect `nginx` Linux process stats like CPU usage, memory usage and whether process is running or not.
+It also uses Zabbix agent to collect `Nginx` Linux process statistics, such as CPU usage, memory usage and whether the process is running or not.

 This template was tested on: